HrutvikKhatkar/blogApp/README.md

 ## Features

 ### Admin Dashboard:
-- **Create New Blog Post**: Add a title, content, images, video links, and SEO fields (meta title, meta description, and tags).
+- **Create New Blog Post**:
+  - Add a title, content, images, video links, and SEO fields (meta title, meta description, and tags).
+  - Set the post as published or draft.

-- **Edit Blog Post**: Edit all fields in existing posts, update images, video links, and SEO fields.
+- **Edit Blog Post**:
+  - Edit all fields in existing posts, including title, content, images, video links, and SEO fields.

-- **Delete Blog Post**: Remove posts from the dashboard.
+- **Delete Blog Post**:
+  - Remove posts from the dashboard.

+- **Post List**:
-- **Post List**: Display a list of all posts with titles, publish status, and creation date.
-Filter posts by status (published/draft).
+  - Display a list of all posts with titles, publish status, and creation date.
+  - Filter posts by status (published/draft).

 ### Blog Display Page:
 - Fetch and display blog posts on the frontend with images, videos, and SEO meta tags for search engine optimization.